NguyenRichard/ProjetInfo/README.md

 mythological army but only one sprite has been made.

-//To play, you can either launch an IDE like eclipse and Run the Main or simply execute DimensionalWar.jar For more information about how the code is structured you can check out the folder Diagramme.
+//To play, you can either launch an IDE like eclipse and Run the Main or simply execute DimensionalWar.jar

+//For more information about how the code is structured you can check out the folder Diagramme.
 It is available in both English and French.